HorBro38/media_skip/README.md

 `hold_time` - This is the length of time the player will have to press and hold the button this many seconds to skip the screen.
 This is a float, the default is `2.0`.

 `show_time` - This is the length of time the "skip" screen will show over the media when initially shown.
-If the user does not interact with it, it will go away after this many seconds.
+If the user does not interact with it, it will hide after this many seconds.
 This is a float, the default is `2.0`.

 ## Terms of Use
 Feel free to use this as you desire, credit is not necessary but always appreciated.